aws-samples/aws-analytics-fabric-for-sap/order-to-cash/README.md

         3.  archdm_ddl.sql\
         Then these scripts, should be executed in the following order \
         4.  reporting_mvs.sql \
-        5.  auto_copy_data_jobs.sql (**NOTE at time of making this repo publicly available, autocopy utilised in this script is only available in preview, please reference this link for updates (https://docs.aws.amazon.com/redshift/latest/dg/loading-data-copy-job.html), before executing please find and replace all entries with 'acc-sap-corpmem' bucket with your S3 bucket name and the iam_role with the appropriate role within your Redshift environment \
+        5.  auto_copy_data_jobs.sql ( **NOTE: at time of making this repo publicly available, autocopy utilised in this script is only available in preview, please reference this link for updates** (https://docs.aws.amazon.com/redshift/latest/dg/loading-data-copy-job.html), before executing please find and replace all entries with 'acc-sap-corpmem' bucket with your S3 bucket name and the iam_role with the appropriate role within your Redshift environment \
-        6.  each incremental*.sql script\
+        6.  each incremental*.sql script \
-        7.  orchestration.sql\
+        7.  orchestration.sql \
     d.)
 Cloudformation for Step Functions \
     e.)
 Connection to your Redshift cluster for Quicksight, and then the Cloudformation scripts for datasources. \
     f.)
 Once the datasources are created, Cloudformation for the datasets